michaeldayreads/reference/git.md

 ## comparing branches

+Imagine that branch `foo` has one commit that `master` does not have.

-`git log foo/master ^bar/master`
+`git log foo ^master`

-Show what commits are in foo that are not in bar.
+Will show that one commit, as we are asking git 'what commits are in foo that are _not_ in master?'.

+However, if we instead invoke:

+`git log master ^foo`

+The result will be empty, as there _are no commits in master that are not in foo_.

 # `merge`